Living Room Bedroom Combo (Design Ideas)

 Divide the Living Room & Bedroom with a Curtain

 Adding a curtain to your living room/ bedroom design could be one of the most inexpensive ways to delineate two different spaces.
-While not providing as much privacy as a divider, a curtain may be a great choice for those looking to add additional darkness to a sleeping area or to just keep their eyes out of your bedroom area.
+While not providing as much privacy as a divider, a curtain may be a great choice for those looking to add darkness to a sleeping area or just keep their eyes out of your bedroom area.

 Room Divider

+One of the easiest and cheapest ways to create a living room bedroom combo is by using a divider to separate the space.
+Dividers come in many different styles and portable units can be broken down and stored when not in use.
 Shoji-style dividers are popular and can bring an interesting design style to your interior design.
 There are many more divider styles to choose from and they are a popular way to turn your living room into a bedroom space for a low cost.

 Use a Murphy Bed